inukshuk/edtf.js/README.md

 a zero-based index).

-Unspecified, uncertain, or approximate dates are returned as a numeric value representing a bitmask; refer to the `edtf.Bitmask` for details.
+Unspecified, uncertain, or approximate dates are returned as a numeric value representing a bitmask; refer to the `edtf.Bitmask` class for details.

     edtf.parse('2016?-~02')
     #-> { type: 'Date', level: 2, values: [2016, 1], uncertain: 15, approximate: 48 }